-The challenge of a surgical scar lies within the matrix of all the forms or categories of the scars involving hypertrophic and keloid scars and pigmentation flaws.
+The challenge with surgical scars lie within the matrix of all the forms or categories of scars involving hypertrophic and keloid scars and pigmentation flaws.
 These scars thicken over time.
 Scar therapy has been historically limited.
 The Dermapen’s unique vertical stamping and depth control, up to 2.5mm, helps alleviate the appearance of surgical scars and can be a better modality to other methods or rollering.
-With surgical steel integrity, the robust nature of the automated needle tip (11 needles total and sized at thirty-three gauge) penetrate difficult scar tissue, dramatically improving appearance, texture, elasticity, size and mobility.
+With surgical steel integrity, the robust nature of the automated needle tip (12 needles total and sized at thirty-three gauge) penetrate difficult scar tissue, dramatically improving appearance, texture, elasticity, size and mobility.

 Scars have altered physiology compared to other skin conditions.
-Multiple sessions is recommended and may vary depending on the severity and type of scar.
+Multiple Dermapen microneedling sessions is recommended and may vary depending on the severity and type of scar.
 Consult your Dermapen physician about the best course of action for your particular skin condition.
-To find a Dermapen Treatment Practitioner click here
+To find a Dermapen Treatment Provider click here